varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 When you navigate between pages that all use the same layout, many sections and widgets in the layout might not even recompose, and any values you `remember` will survive across the pages.

-If you explicitly want layout code that changes on new pages, pass the `ctx.route` value into the relevant Compose method as a key (e.g. `LaunchedEffect(ctx.route)`, etc.)
+If you explicitly want layout code that changes on new pages, pass the `ctx.route.path` value into the relevant Compose method as a key (e.g. `LaunchedEffect(ctx.route.path)`, etc.)

 ### Default layouts